Free Australian Resume Template

 - Be in the know.
 Upskill and learn more about the Australian job market, industry trends and the appropriate resume writing standards.

 - Don’t sell yourself short.
-Use your skills section to profile your language fluency skills and any international work experience to highlight your expertise in different markets.
+Use your skills section to state your language fluency skills and any international work experience to highlight your expertise in different markets.